dmtfvn/to-do/README.md

 # Simple to-do web app

 A single-page application, contributing to keep track of your things to do.
 They can be marked when completed, or unmarked, if not.
-The state of a task is saved, and If one is no longer needed, it can be deleted as well.
+All tasks and their states are saved, and If one is no longer needed, it can be deleted.

 This project was entirely created by using pure vanilla javascript.